Si Griffis

-Silas Seth "Si" Griffis (September 22, 1883 - July 9, 1950) was a Canadian athlete of the early 20th century.
+Silas Seth Griffis (September 22, 1883 - July 9, 1950) was a Canadian athlete of the early 20th century.
 In ice hockey, Griffis was a two-time Stanley Cup winner, with the 1907 Kenora Thistles and the 1915 Vancouver Millionaires.
 He is an inductee of the Hockey Hall of Fame.

 Born in Onaga, Kansas, Griffis moved with his family to Rat Portage, Ontario, where he excelled in many sports, including ice hockey.

 Playing career

 Notable for his speed, Griffis played both rover and cover-point in the seven-man configuration of the day.
 When the Manitoba & Northwestern Hockey Association formed in 1902, Griffis joined the Rat Portage Thistles, and led them to its first league titles in 1903, after which it issued a challenge for the Stanley Cup against the powerful Ottawa Silver Seven, in which the Thistles lost a best-of-three to Ottawa in two games straight.
 The team's second league title came in 1905, along with another losing Stanley Cup challenge to the Silver Seven.
-Griffis scored a natural hat trick to lead the Thistles to a victory in the first game of the three game series, and added a goal in the second.
+Griffis scored a natural hat trick to lead the Thistles to a victory in the first game of the three-game series, and added a goal in the second.
 (Note: Some sources erroneously report that Griffis only scored three goals in the series.)